HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="most-popular-properties-using-calc.png",
-  caption="The most popular properties using `calc()` functions.", description="A paired-column chart showing the properties most likely to appear in calculation values.
-Values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
+  caption="The most popular properties using `calc()` functions.", description="A paired-column chart where values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
 The list is as follows: width 39%, left 18%, top 7%, height 5%, max-width 5%, min-height 3%, margin-left 3%, margin-right 3%, max-height 2%, right 2%, padding-bottom 1%, flex-basis 1%, padding-left 1%, font-size 1%, margin-top 1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=907378413&format=interactive", sheets_gid="212269204", sql_file="calc_properties.sql"